maitreverge/tokenizer/documentation/2_environment_setup.md

 Enter your `MY_PUBLIC_KEY` address into one of these faucets to receive the test ETH.

 You can verify your balance by looking up your address on the Sepolia Etherscan Block Explorer.

-**[Optional: Insert a screenshot here of the Sepolia Etherscan page showing a successful faucet deposit to your test wallet]**

 Once your `.env` is configured and your wallet is funded, you are ready to deploy the contract.